| Whippets: the most honest dog breed review you'll ever find. Information about Whippet personality and behavior. |

 A Whippet may not be right for you.

-- Timidity.
+- Providing enough socialization.
 Standoffish by nature, Whippets need extensive exposure to people and to unusual sights and sounds.
-Otherwise their natural caution can become shyness or fearfulness, which is very difficult to live with.
+Otherwise their natural caution can become shyness, which is difficult to live with.

 - Emotional sensitivity.
-Be honest...is there tension in your home?
+Be honest... is there tension in your home?
 Are people loud or angry or emotional?
-Are there arguments or fights?
-Whippets are extremely sensitive to stress and can end up literally sick to their stomachs, with severe digestive upsets and neurotic behaviors, if the people in their home are having family problems.
-Sighthounds are peaceful, sensitive dogs who need a peaceful, harmonious home.
+Whippets are peaceful dogs who are very sensitive to stress and need a peaceful, harmonious home.